-This method, paired with the use of maps, is typically sufficient because the ocean is a large, but there are a few items floating beneath the surface that might crash with submarines.
+This method, paired with the use of maps, is typically sufficient because the ocean is a large, open expanse most of the time, but there are a few items floating beneath the surface that might crash with submarines.

 Some contemporary submarines are so perfectly camouflaged that they may go undetected by another submarine just feet away.

-That's what occurred on the night of February 3rd, 2009, when the HMS Vanguard submarine of Atlantic Ocean.
+That's what occurred on the night of February 3rd, 2009, when the HMS Vanguard submarine of the British Navy felt a loud bump while traveling in the East Atlantic Ocean.

-Fortunately, they were traveling at picture the possible repercussions of a more serious accident.
+Fortunately, they were traveling at a slow pace and no one was hurt, but given that both of these submarines were armed with nuclear weapons, one can only picture the possible repercussions of a more serious accident.

 Even in peacetime, submarines are deadly.

-They're made to vanish, so when vanish as well.
+They're made to vanish, so when something goes wrong, they usually vanish as well.

 Many submarine-operating countr

-Submarines and no one can reach them before the oxygen runs out.
+Submarines can sink if their systems fail and no one can reach them before the oxygen runs out.

 Even classic, non-

-equipped submarines are one of the finest methods to monitor submarines, therefore it's because others have submarines.
+equipped submarines are one of the finest methods to monitor submarines, therefore it's a situation where governments require submarines because others have submarines.

-That's why lurking somewhere, or rather, anywhere, ready to strike at any moment.
+That's why hundreds of them are still lurking somewhere, or rather, anywhere, ready to strike at any moment.

 If You Have Any Doubts, please Let Me Know